 Reason for the pre-commencement condition: A LEMP is required at the outset of the development as it may inform earlier stages of the development.

-Notwithstanding the submitted details, prior to the commencement of soil stripping operations in Phases 1 to 3 as shown on drawing numbered: 4A, reference number: KD.LCF.013A, titled: ‘Proposals Plan’, dated July 2021, measures, including details of locations and dimensions of hay bales to assist with visually screening the development hereby approved shall be submitted to and approved in writing by the Mineral Planning Authority.
+Notwithstanding the submitted details, prior to the commencement of soil stripping operations in Phases 1 to 3 as shown on drawing numbered: 4A, reference number: KD.LCF.013A, titled: ‘Proposals Plan’, dated July 2021, measures, including details of locations density, sound absorption quality and dimensions of hay bales to assist with visually screening the development hereby approved shall be submitted to and approved in writing by the Mineral Planning Authority.
+The hay bay barrier will be maintained and replaced where necessary when it falls over.
 Thereafter, the development shall be carried out in accordance with the approved scheme.

 Reason: To protect the visual amenity of the site, and the environmental quality of the surrounding area, in accordance with Policies MLP 28 and MLP 33 of the adopted Worcestershire Minerals Local Plan, Policies WCS 12 and WCS 14 of the adopted Worcestershire Waste Core Strategy, and Policies SP.20, SP.33, DM.24, and DM.26 of the adopted Wyre Forest District Local Plan.